ghas-lab-templates/exercises/module-1.md

 4. Select `Create Rule` button
 5. Navigate to the Dependabot Alerts tab and view which alerts have been closed.

+#### Discussion Points
+- What are the potential risks of dismissing alerts for unpatched vulnerabilities?
+How can these risks be mitigated?
+- How should teams prioritize alerts that cannot be dismissed due to the presence of patches?
+What criteria should be used to decide on the urgency of addressing these vulnerabilities?
+- How can teams effectively communicate the rationale for dismissing certain alerts to stakeholders, including management and security teams?

 ### Lab 7 - Depenabot Version Updates

+#### Objective

 In this exercise, we will create a Dependabot configuration file to automate version updates for npm dependencies in the frontend directory of the `mona-gallery` repository.

+#### Steps

 1. Inside the `.github` folder create a `dependabot.yml` file
 2. Add the following configuration (Note: you must first create the label for this workflow to work)